Twenty One Pilots: 2012–2014: Major-label signing and Vessel

-2015–2017: Blurryface
+2015–2017: Blurryface and commercial success

 On March 16, 2015, the band announced that a new album, Blurryface, was to be released on May 19.
 They released the first single, "Fairly Local", on March 17.
 Their second single of the album, "Tear in My Heart", and its music video were released on April 5, 2015.
 On April 28, "Stressed Out", the third song released from the album, was released along with a music video.
-"Stressed Out" became the group's best-selling single, peaking at No. 2 on the U.S. Billboard Hot 100, and No. 1 on both Alternative Songs and Hot Rock Songs charts, while also surpassing over 2.5 billion views on YouTube.
+"Stressed Out" became the group's best-selling single, having been certified 13× Platinum, and peaking at No. 2 on the U.S. Billboard Hot 100, and No. 1 on both the Alternative Songs and Hot Rock Songs charts, while also surpassing over 3 billion views on YouTube.

-Blurryface was released two days early on May 17, 2015 and sold 134,000 copies in the first week in the U.S. which made it the band's first No. 1 album on the Billboard 200.
+Blurryface was released two days early on May 17, 2015, and sold 134,000 copies in the first week in the U.S. which made it the band's first No. 1 album on the Billboard 200.
 On May 22, 2016, Blurryface won in the category of "Top Rock Album" at the Billboard Music Awards, while the band won the category of "Top Rock Artist".
+Blurryface became the first album on which every track received at least a gold certification from the Recording Industry Association of America.

 The band began the Blurryface Tour on May 11, 2015, in Glasgow, Scotland.
-The tour spanned the United States, Australia, Asia, and Europe.
-The U.S. leg began September 8, 2015 and featured Echosmith and Finish Ticket as openers.
+Their headline route spanned the United States, England, and Canada.
+The U.S. leg began September 8, 2015, and featured Echosmith and Finish Ticket as openers.
 Twenty One Pilots performed "Stressed Out" on Late Night with Seth Meyers on September 14, 2015.
 The band announced a London show in February 2016, and later announced a run of UK dates, with a second London date added.
 The band Transviolet served as openers.
-This run of UK dates ended the initial Blurryface Tour.

 A second tour for the Blurryface album, the Emotional Roadshow World Tour, started in Cincinnati on May 31, 2016.
 The tour covered the United States, Canada, Mexico, Europe, and Australia.
 Chef'Special and Mutemath opened for the American leg.
 Irish singer Bry joined the tour for its European leg.

 On June 16, 2016, the band released the song "Heathens" as the first single from the Suicide Squad soundtrack, earlier than the expected release date of June 24, after the song leaked onto the internet on June 15.
 A music video for the song was released on June 21, 2016.
 "Heathens" plays during the ending credits of the film.
+The track became their second No. 2 song on the U.S. Billboard Hot 100, and second to become certified Diamond.
+The fifth single from Blurryface, "Ride," peaked at No. 5 on the charts and earned their third Diamond certification.
+Alongside "Heathens," which reached No. 4 the same week, the band became the third rock act in the 58-year history of the Hot 100 to have two singles simultaneously in the top five, joining the ranks of the Beatles and Elvis Presley, making them the first act in 47 years to achieve this milestone.